Petternnn/FinalProjectTest/README.md

 ## Project Overview

 The QuestVerse Quiz Generator is one of many pieces for a greater vision.
-It is a React-based web application designed to help educators and content creators quickly generate, review, and save quiz questions from provided text material.
+It is a React-based web application designed to help educators and content creators quickly generate, review, and save quiz questions and options from provided text material.
 It leverages OpenAI's GPT-4 Turbo for intelligent question generation and Firebase for data storage and user authentication.
 The quizzes created can be synced with a companion mobile game prototype developed in Godot (a game engine)

 **Live Deployment:** [https://questverse.netlify.app]
 **GitHub Repo:** https://github.com/Petternnn/FinalProjectTest